tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

     - Review tests in action.
     - run the tests in the terminal.

-- Introductions to class, course, DeltaV, a look at student / prework.

 - Look at **Code Challenges** set up and create in the demo.
     - Look at code challenge one in canvas.